 Enjoy a morning or evening at the zoo designated for scouts and their families!
 Registered participants for this program get to enjoy special early admission to the zoo before it opens to the public!
 There will be games, crafts, and activities all geared toward scout requirements.
 Brandywine Zoo patches will be available for purchase.
 This is an outdoor event so please dress for the weather.

-Pre-registration strongly suggested by November 13th, walk-ins welcome if space available.
+Pre-registration strongly suggested by March 26 at 4:00 pm, walk-ins welcome if space available.

-Pre-registration strongly suggested by March 26th, walk-ins welcome if space available.
+Pre-registration strongly suggested by October 1 at 4:00 pm, walk-ins welcome if space available.

 Girl Scout Workshops

-Where: Brandywine Zoo, programs meets in the education building across from main zoo entrance.
+Where: Programs meet in the education building across from main zoo entrance.